TSummersLab/open-ball-beam/README.md

 ## Development info

-OBB was developed and tested on 64-bit Windows 10 using Anaconda environments, but likely will work on other platforms as well e.g. Linux.
+OBB was developed and tested on 64-bit Windows 10 using Anaconda environments, but should work on other platforms as well e.g. macOS & Linux.

 ## Features